fholstege/NLP_project/README.md

 # NLP_project
- Code for our NLP project on the evolution of the academic Marketing literature since xyz.
+ Code for our course 'Natural Language Processing'.
+Examines the evolution of the academic Marketing literature since 2001.

 ## Weeks
 1. Data preprocessing